 2. Keep Talking — You’re Not Crazy

-Dogs react to the sound of a human voice, particularly when its pitched high and includes dog-related words.
-Called “dog speak” by researchers, dogs respond to words they understand, particularly when delivered in what most refer to as “baby talk.”
+Dogs react to the sound of a human voice, particularly when it’s high pitched and includes dog-related words.
+Called “dog speak” by researchers, dogs respond to words they understand, especially when delivered in what most refer to as “baby talk.”
 Things like, “Who’s a good boy?” or “Do you want to go for a walk?” will capture your dog’s attention and strengthen your bond.

 Even if you decide to have a heart-to-heart with your dog about your day, scientists have discovered that dog brains and human brains process language in the same way — although dogs respond most positively to human speech when they believe they’re being praised.
 So go ahead and tell your dog about your terrible boss; just throw in a “good girl!” or “good boy” every other sentence or two to keep your dog interested.